ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/the-structure-of-the-content-types-dot-xml-file.md

 ## <a name="example"></a>Exemple

 ### <a name="description"></a>Description
- Le fichier [Content_Types].
-XML suivant décrit un package VSIX classique.
+ Le fichier [Content_Types] .xml suivant décrit un package VSIX classique.

 ### <a name="code"></a>Code